Directors

 Helen Coonan: one of John Howard's Communications Ministers spent 10 years on the Crown Resorts board culminating in a stint as executive chairman until August 2021.
 Also briefly chaired the listed HGL.

-Simon Crean: one of the few Federal Opposition leaders, along with Alexander Downer and Brendan Nelson, who never got to lead their party to an election.
+Simon Crean: the late Labor luminary was one of the few Federal Opposition leaders, along with Alexander Downer and Brendan Nelson, who never got to lead their party to an election.
 However, he did get onto the board of ASX-listed Ashley Services which performed poorly during his tenure.
-Most of his other gigs are unlisted.
+Most of his other gigs were unlisted, such as Linfox and chairing the Australian Livestock Exporters Council.

-Keith de Lacy: from Treasurer of Queensland in the Goss government to a professional director who chaired Macarthur Coal and Reef Casino Trust, owner of the Cairns casino.
+Keith De Lacy: from newsagent to Treasurer of Queensland in the Goss government to a professional director who chaired Macarthur Coal and Reef Casino Trust, owner of the Cairns casino.
 He also chaired Cubbie Group, Nimrod Resources, Queensland Energy Resources, Queensland Sugar and Trinity Ltd but has now retired from all public company boards.
+Made the full switch from left to right when his memoir carried a foreward by Nick Cater.

 John Dawkins: former Treasurer in the Keating Labor government from December 1991 to December 1993.
 He was non-executive Chair of Integrated Legal Holdings which listed in 2006, only the second law firm to do so in Australia.
 Also chaired failed vocational education provider Vocation Ltd and was sued for his troubles.

-Cheryl Edwardes AO: the former WA Liberal Minister Cheryl Edwards AO which Kalium Lakes (KAL), $93.3m: a potash and salt mining outfit chaired by appointed receivers in August 2023 and last reported in February 2023 when it claimed to have net assets of $93.3 million after accumulating $190.6 million in losses.
+Cheryl Edwardes AO: the former WA Liberal Minister Cheryl Edwards was chair of Kalium Lakes (KAL), potash and salt mining outfit which appointed receivers in August 2023 and last reported in February 2023 when it claimed to have net assets of $93.3 million after accumulating $190.6 million in losses.
 Federal taxpayers look to have lost $83 million through the Northern Australia Infrastructure Fund (NAIF).
+According to her Linkedin profile, she also chairs Red Hawk Mining and Westgold Resources.

 Joel Fitzgibbon: the coal loving former Federal Labor MP from the Hunter Valley was appointed to the Brickworks board in November 2022, the day before the AGM.
 Brickworks is long time heavy Coalition donor controlled by billionaire Rob Millner, and it controls coal miner New Hope Corporation.

-Andrew Fraser: the young gun Queensland Labor Treasurer lost his seat in Campbell Newman's 2012 landslide and has forged an impressive corporate career since then, which is outlined here, although none appear to be listed.
+Andrew Fraser: the young gun Queensland Labor Treasurer lost his seat in Campbell Newman's 2012 landslide and has forged an impressive corporate career since then, which is outlined here, including a seat on the Bank of Queensland board since January 2024.

 Wayne Goss: